-LAS connects the internal S-PC to the external H-PC.
-Three LEDs on the backside of the receiver unit inform about the status of the combined system (Figure 2):
+LAS connects the internal S-PC to the optical scintillometer.
+Three LEDs on the backside of the receiver unit inform about the status of the combined system (Left: Signal level and status alerts for the combined system.):

-- CPU alert ... if blinking, the S-PC is not running. - optical alert ... if on, the signal level from optical scintillometer is too low. - microwave alert ... if on, the signal level from microwave scintillometer is too low.
+- CPU alert ... if blinking, the S-PC is not running. - optical alert ... if on, the signal level from optical scintillometer is too low. - microwave alert ... if on, the signal level from microwave soeter is too low.

 The microwave signal level can be directly measured on a BNC service connector.
 This connector should only be used in combination with a floating potential device like a battery powered digital volt meter.
-Otherwise ground loop problems may occur which deteriorate the microwave signal.
-The S-PC can be accessed via external ports for monitor, mouse and keyboard.
-The ports are protected by a removable protecting cap (Figure 2).
+Otherwise, ground loop problems may occur which deteriorate the microwave signal.
+The S-PC can be accessed via external ports for monitor, mouse, and keyboard.
+The ports are protected by a removable cap ( connector

+Figure 2).
 A GPS clock for positioning and timing and the optional weather station for flux calculations are mounted to the receiver housing.
-Figure 3 shows the back plane of the transmitter housing.
+Fehler!
+Verweisquelle konnte nicht gefunden werden.Fehler!
+Verweisquelle konnte nicht gefunden werden. shows the back plane of the transmitter housing.